EmmanuelNiyonshuti/Receipto/README.md

 npm run dev
 ```

-The server should be running at [http://localhost:3000](http://localhost:3000).
+The server should be running on [http://localhost:3000](http://localhost:5000).

 ---

 ## API Documentation

-API documentation is available through Swagger.
+API documentation is available with Swagger.
 After starting the server, visit:

 ```plaintext
 http://localhost:3000/api-docs